MuniNihitha/MuniNihitha.github.io/_posts/2019-07-04-Non-Coding-Variant-Effect-Prediction-Using-Basenji.md

 mathjax: True
 ---
 <h2> <b> Introduction </b> </h2>
 Human DNA is about 99.5% identical from person to person.
 However, there are small differences that make each person unique.
 These differences are called variants.
-And these variants are linked to certain health conditions.
+Some of these genetic variants are common, such as the variants for blood types (A, B, AB, or O), while many of the variants are rare, seen in only a few people.
+And a few among these variants would be associated with the disease trait.
+And by predicting these disease-associated variants, we would get to know what exactly is driving the disease and could get the right treatment for suppressing the disease.
 <p>
 Variants are of two types, Coding and Non-coding.
 <p>
-<b>Coding DNA:</b> The DNA which encodes the proteins are called coding DNA.
+<b>Coding DNA:</b> The DNA which encodes the proteins are called coding DNA.These Coding DNA is responsible for transcription and translation.
   </p><p>
-<b>Non Coding DNA:</b> DNA which do not encode proteins are called Non-coding DNA.</p>
+<b>Non Coding DNA:</b> DNA which do not encode proteins are called Non-coding DNA.But they perform very important functions which includes regulating transcription and translation, producing different types of RNA, such as microRNA, and protecting the ends of chromosomes.</p>
 <p>
 In order to understand the genetic basis of disease, we need to understand the impact of variants across the genome.</p>
 <p>